hason29/Windows-Optimization-Toolbox/README.md

 You can use system restore point created in the beginning of the script to revert changes

 # Disclaimer
-WARNING: I do NOT take responsibility for what may happen to your system!
+I do NOT take responsibility for what may happen to your system!
 Run script at your own risk!

+# Warning!
+Use NVIDIA GPU and AMD GPU Tweaks if you really have if not it will break all your system!